Facts about Rafael Nadal

 In 2008 he broke through at Wimbledon, beating Federer to win the men’s singles title there.
 No longer just a master of clay, he beat Federer at the hard-court Australian Open in 2009, confirming his #1 ranking in the world.
 Nadal won again at Wimbledon in 2010, beating Tomas Berdych in straight sets.
 Then he completed the career Grand Slam by winning his first U.S. Open title in 2010, beating Novak Djokovic in four sets.
 (He won the U.S. Open again in 2013, again defeating Djokovic in the final, in 2017 with a straight-sets win over surprise finalist Kevin Anderson, and in 2019 with a five-set win over Daniil Medvedev.)

 Though his full name is Rafael Nadal-Parera, he is generally known simply as Rafael Nadal… According to the ATP Tour site, his name is pronounced “ra-FAY-el nay-DAHL.”
-The ATP also says he is nicknamed “Rafa”… Rafael Nadal is the only man in the modern era to win the French Open nine times.
+The ATP also says he is nicknamed “Rafa”… Rafael Nadal is the only man in the modern era to win the French Open 13 times, and it isn’t close.
 Bjorn Borg is next, with six titles.
 Max Decugis of France won the tournament eight times in the amateur era of the early 1900s… Rafael Nadal beat Mariano Puerta in the 2005 French Open finals for his first win in the tournament; he beat Federer in the semifinals that year… Mallorca is one of the Balearic Islands, which stand in the Mediterranean Ocean off the coast of Spain.